ewinapun/ewinapun.github.io/_projects/1_project.markdown

 ## Principle of pressure sensing using a microbubble

-The key idea behind the design exploits how microbubbles respond instantaneously to external pressure variations.
+The key idea of the design exploits how microbubbles respond instantaneously to external pressure variations.
 By isolating the microbubble in a microchannel filled with an electrolyte solution, we are able to mimic the wet, *in-vivo* environment of cerebrospinal fluid in hydrocephalus.
 Our goal is to infer pressure change by monitoring the behavior of the bubble dissolution.

 > **Boyle's law** tells us that pressure of a gas is inversely related to its volume ($$ P \varpropto \frac{1}{V} $$).
 > **Henry's law** tells us bubble dissolution rate linearly corresponds to change in pressure.